Entry Terms

 Encoding entry terms.

-• @subtype="homonym" is optional and used for subentry terms with the same name as the main entry (v2).
+@type="entry"is required for the main entry term;@subtype="homonym"is optional and used for subentry terms with the same name as the main entry (r2).

 <label type="entry">DIANA’S <hi rend="smallcaps">Bank</hi>, or